schen888/Pokedex/README.md

 touch interactions.
   - The app may allow searching for items (e.g., searching for Pokémon).
 - The app must not throw any errors when being used.
-- The app should be deployed to a publicly accessible platform like GitHub Pages (you can review how to do this in Intro to Frontend Development's Exercise 10: Code Quality, Testing, & Web Hosting).
+- The app should be deployed to a publicly accessible platform like GitHub Pages.
 - The app must work in Chrome, Firefox, Safari, Edge, and Internet Explorer 11.
+**Nice to have:**
+Nice to Have:
+- The app should show loading indicators while loading data.
+- The app should handle errors (such as trying to load data while offline) and show user-friendly error messages.